sbarrack/skribbl-community-scripts/README.md

     - All: Cycles through the full pallet
     - Grey: Cycles through the 4, leftmost colors of the pallet
   - "Speed (ms)" changes the rate at which the hatching tool draws lines and the magic brush changes color.
 Smaller values equals faster switching
+- Up arrow while typing in chat to retype the last message you sent
 - For usage of the new tools added to the toolbar on the bottom of the game page, hover over the icon for a tooltip with instructions

-## Features
+## Attributions
-- Settings and keybind menu
-- Color toggling
-- Magic brush tool
+- Ente
-  - Single color mode - Spice
+  - Image poster
-  - Two color mode
+- Jess
-  - Various rainbows - Spice
-- Image poster - Jess, Ente
+  - Image poster
-- Focus chat shortcut - Photon
+- Photon
-- Gamemodes
+  - Chat focus shortcut
-  - Blind - Spice
+- Spice
-  - Deaf
+  - Magic brush
-  - One shot
+  - Blind gamemode
-- Hatching brush tool - Spice
+  - Hatching brush
+- Tobeh
-- Color picking - Tobeh
+  - Color picking
-- Custom color pallets - Tobeh
+  - Custom palettes
-- Player muter